etingof/talks/rhbp-pythonic-code-review/pythonic-code-review.md

     with allocate_resource() as resource:
         resource.use()

-The expression following `with` must support the context manager protocol.
+The expression following a `with` must support the context manager protocol.
 Its `__enter__` and `__exit__` magic methods will be called respectively before and after the statements inside the `with` block.

 Context managers are idiomatic in Python for all sorts of resource control situations: working with files, connections, locks, processes.
-To give a few examples, this code will ensure that connection to web server is closed once execution gets out of `with` block:
+To give a few examples, this code will ensure that a connection to web server is closed once the execution gets out of `with` block:

 .. code-block:: python

-    with contextlib.closing(urllib.urlopen('http://redhat.com')) as conn:
+    with contextlib.closing(urllib.urlopen('https://redhat.com')) as conn:
         conn.readlines()

-While `suppress` context manager object silently ignores given exception should it come out of `with` statement body:
+The `supress` context manager silently ignores the specified exception if it occurs within the body of the with statement:

 .. code-block:: python